railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 In the table above:

-*  *Column A*  contains text data for the  *Name*  field in the  *Partners table* .
+*  :guilabel:`Column A` contains text data for the :guilabel:`Name` field in the :guilabel:`Partners` table.

-*  *Column B*  contains text data for the  *Category name*  field in the  *many-to-many*  related  *Partner Category* table: if there are several categories they're listed in that column with all other lines remaining blank except for any other fields in the Partner Category table that may also have been selected.
+*  :guilabel:`Column B`  contains text data for the :guilabel:`Category name` field in the  *many-to-many*  related :guilabel:`Partner Category` table: if there are several categories they're listed in that column with all other lines remaining blank except for any other fields in the :guilabel:`Partner Category` table that may also have been selected.

-*  *Column C*  contains text data for the  *Name*  field in the  *one-to-many*  related  *Partner contact*  table: if there are several partner contacts then they're listed in that column with all other lines remaining blank except for any other fields in the partner contact tables that may also have been selected.
+*  :guilabel:`Column C` contains text data for the :guilabel:`Name` field in the  *one-to-many*  related :guilabel:`Partner contact` table: if there are several partner contacts then they're listed in that column with all other lines remaining blank except for any other fields in the partner contact tables that may also have been selected.

-*  *Column D*  contains text data for the Salesman, which is the  *Name*  field in the  *many-to-one*  related  *User*  table.
+*  :guilabel:`Column D` contains text data for the Salesman, which is the :guilabel:`Name` field in the  *many-to-one*  related :guilabel:`User` table.
 It is listed only on the same line as the Partner itself.

 .. tip:: Module Recorder